 This class will instruct students in captive marine mammal husbandry (care and maintenance), training, basic physiology, an overview of common research topics and techniques, as well as public display, education, and current issues in marine mammalogy.
-Students will intern at least one day at the lab assisting in the care of research-trained California sea lions.
-They will also develop a resume, go through a mock job interview, and public presentation
+Students will experience a virtual intern day at the lab assisting in the care of research-trained California sea lions.
+They will also develop a resume, go through a mock job interview, and public presentation.